micarmst/vim-spellsync/README.md

 " Run SpellSync automatically when Vim starts let g:spellsync_run_at_startup = 1

-" Enable the git union merge option
+" Enable the Git union merge option
 " Creates a .gitattributes file in the spell directories if one does not exist let g:spellsync_enable_git_union_merge = 1

 " Enable Git ignore for binary spell files
-" Creates a .gitignore file in spell directories if one does not exist let g:spellsync_enable_git_ignore = 1
+" Creates a .gitignore file in the spell directories if one does not exist let g:spellsync_enable_git_ignore = 1
 ```